Brian-Magnuson/nico/docs/compiler/code_style.md

   - Make it clear when a function may not behave as expected for when it needs specific inputs.
   - Use `@warning` if the function has potential pitfalls or important considerations.
 - Some functions such as the visit functions of the visitor pattern may not require extensive documentation.

+Class member variables may not need documentation comments if their purpose can be expressed in 1 or 2 lines.

 ## Other Code Style Preferences